The Israel-Hamas conflict: How to talk to children about the harrowing news

 In addition, according to the Israeli Defense Forces (IDF), “Approximately 6,000 bombs have been dropped on the Gaza Strip with a total weight of 4,000 tonnes.”
 An estimated 1,799 Palestinians have been killed, according to Gaza’s health ministry.

-The tragedy and devastation is harrowing, especially surrounding reports of babies and other youngsters being killed and even beheaded, leading to a storm of emotions, among them how to communicate about the tragedy with children.
+The tragedy and devastation is harrowing, especially surrounding reports of babies and other children being killed, leading to a storm of emotions, among them how to communicate about the tragedy with children.

-“Right now are creating a whole series of emotions from anger, to sadness, to horror, to anxiety, depression, fear — a myriad of emotions that are happening,” Dr. Gurwitch told The Independent.
+“Right now [is] creating a whole series of emotions from anger, to sadness, to horror, to anxiety, depression, fear — a myriad of emotions that are happening,” Dr Gurwitch told The Independent.
 “And for adults, it may lead to things like anxiety, depression, a sense of helplessness, problems with sleeping.”

 Find out what they know/understand

-Though you may be doing everything in your power to shield your kids from horrific realities — and, according to Rabbi Berger, it’s easier to do so for younger infants — it’s very possible older children been exposed in some way even if they don’t fully understand it.
+Though you may be doing everything in your power to shield your kids from horrific realities — and, according to Rabbi Berger, it’s easier to do so for younger infants — it’s very possible older children have been exposed in some way, even if they don’t fully understand it.

 To start, you can say: “There was a horrible attack in Israel, tell me what you know about it.”